 Elizabeth Lowell Boland is a Canadian singer-songwriter and producer who is more commonly known by her stage name Lowell.
-She released her first EP in February 2014, I Killed Sara V, with a full length follow up that September, We Loved Her Dearly.
-She second album was released on 6th April 2018, Lone Wolf, and her song Palm Trees featured on the soundtrack for FIFA 15.
+She released her first EP in February 2014, I Killed Sara V, with a full-length follow-up that September, We Loved Her Dearly.
+Her second album was released on 6th April 2018, Lone Wolf, and her song Palm Trees featured on the soundtrack for FIFA 15.

-LGBT is an indie synth-pop anthem, taken from her debut album We Loved Her Dearly, and includes lyrics detailing what it means to be proud of being a part of the colourful spectrum of the LGBT community.
-Her music deals with many different subjects including rape, women’s rights and empowerment and LGBT is no different it tackling difficult and polarizing subject matters.
-As a queer woman this son g is powerful and has a great singalong chant that makes me want to shout from the rooftops that “I AM QUEER AND I AM PROUD”
+LGBT is an indie synth-pop anthem, taken from her debut album We Loved Her Dearly, and includes lyrics detailing what it means to be proud of being a part of the colorful spectrum of the LGBT community.
+Her music deals with many different subjects including rape, women’s rights, and empowerment, and LGBT is no different in tackling difficult and polarizing subject matters.
+As a queer woman, this song is powerful and has a great singalong chant that makes me want to shout from the rooftops that “I AM QUEER AND I AM PROUD”

 MONTERO [Call Me By Your Name] by Lil Nas X